PREDICTION OF THE CORONAL MAGNETIC FIELD STRUCTURE

 Novel utilization of two disparate computational models based on a theoretical framework postulated in Nandy et al. (2018) allows prediction of the Sun's coronal magnetic field structure.
 To predict and infer the structure of the coronal field expected during the eclipse, we use a data driven solar surface flux transport model (with in-built memory over multiple years).
-This computational model is forward run to 04 December 2021 to predict the Sun's surface field distribution (with the last solar active region incorporated on 24 November, 2021).
-The predicted surface field distribution for 04 December 2021 is subsequently used as input in a potential field source surface model to generate the coronal structure.
+This computational model is forward run to 14 December 2020 to predict the Sun's surface field distribution (with the last solar active region incorporated on 7 December, 2020).
+The predicted surface field distribution for 14 December 2020 is subsequently used as input in a potential field source surface model to generate the coronal structure.
 This technique is complementary to numerically more expensive, full magnetohydrodynamic simulations, and can be implemented relatively fast, based on modest resources that are available to us.
-Over the solar active regions the coronal magnetic field dynamics is primarily governed by the magnetic field evolution.
-Owing to this fact the field strengths are important to further model the magnetic field topology in a full MHD model.
-In order to acheive that we re-calibrated the field strength by comparing the HMI recorded active region field strength.

 REFERENCES TO RELEVANT MANUSCRIPTS